Trusting What You Cannot See: Auditable Fine-Tuning and Inference for Proprietary AI: Related Work

 \section{Related Work}

 Various approaches have been proposed to establish trust in cloud-based AI services, spanning behavioral testing, cryptographic verification, and hardware-based isolation.

 Red-team evaluations can expose functional or safety issues in deployed models~\cite{feffer2024red, lin2025against}, but only test known threat patterns and cannot verify whether fine-tuning followed the contracted procedure or whether the served model corresponds to the expected checkpoint.
 These approaches provide behavioral validation rather than process integrity guarantees.
+Cryptographic approaches, particularly ZKP, offer strong integrity guarantees for computation~\cite{zkgpt,riasi2025zero,sun2024zkllm,xie2025zkpytorch,hao2024scalable,abbaszadeh2024zero,Liao2025VeriLoRA}.
+As discussed in Section~\ref{sec:introduction}, existing ZKP-based approaches incur prohibitive computational overhead, making them impractical for production deployment.